 This is defined as bringing in less energy (aka your food calories) than the energy your body needs to perform your daily activities (moving, breathing, sleeping, eating, exercising, talking, everything).

 To give you an example, say your body needs 2500 calories a day to be able to perform all its functions.
 If you were to eat 2000 calories, you are in a 500 calorie deficit and you will lose weight.

 To learn more about how weight loss works, read The Basics Of Nutrition & Exercise For Weight Loss.

 The goal with these tips listed below is to help you restrict calories.
 This will put you in a calorie deficit and the weight loss you are after will occur.

-This one is great because it’s helping you become aware of your bodies hunger and fullness cues.
+This first tip is great because it’s helping you become aware of your hunger and fullness cues.

 Most of us have been raised to finish our plates.